oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * For the ArrayOf type, if *unique* is present an instance MUST be considered invalid if it contains duplicate values.

 #### 3.2.1.9 Set
-The *set* option specifies that an ArrayOf type is unordered and unique, having the semantics of a SetOf type respectively.
+The *set* option specifies that an ArrayOf type is unordered and unique.

 * For the ArrayOf type, if *set* is present an instance MUST be considered invalid if it contains duplicate values.